 Analytical dashboards scrutinize large volumes of data.
 Unlike other dashboards that summarize data to be understood at a glance, this dashboard type is highly interactive and allows you to drill down into detailed analyses of metrics and reports.
 Analytical dashboards provide increased visibility into your key processes and metrics over time, to help you analyze long-time trends, discover insights and predict outcomes.

 Live dashboard best practices:

 When building and designing a dashboard, it is useful to think about your goals, what you want to communicate, and who your audience is.
-Remember, dashboards are a communication tool.
-So, an effective dashboard is one that clearly communicates key actionable data.
+Remember, dashboards are communication tools.
+So, an effective dashboard communicates key actionable data.
 The best dashboard designs are built with both yourself and your audience in mind, whether that’s a colleague, senior director, or client.

 To help you lay the foundation for a successful dashboard, here are some best practices and dashboard tools to look out for:

 - Round all numbers